 Some time after we fell asleep on Day 7 of our Ring Road trip at the beautiful campground at Sæburg, we were awakened by strong wind and rain hitting our van.
 At one point I actually asked Buddy if he thought it could tip over.
-Luckily in the morning we were still upright, although the weather hadn’t calmed down a bit, and we had the Westfjords on our minds!
+Luckily in the morning, we were still upright, although the weather hadn’t calmed down a bit, and we had the Westfjords on our minds!

 After some long, hot showers we set out on our way for our two days in Iceland’s Westfjords.
 We were excited for more adventures, but a little bummed that we didn’t get to enjoy the seaside natural jacuzzi we had anticipated using that morning.
 (Note: when in Iceland, don’t wait to do anything because the weather can change at any moment.)

 It wasn’t long after we got on our beloved and trusted friend the Ring Road, that we had to bid her farewell for an unknown dirt road that would take us to the winding and steep roads of the Westfjords.
 We were leaving her safety for the vast unknown and it felt wonderful.

 Bonus: Historic Guðrúnarlaug Hot Tub at Laugar Before the Westfjords

 Near the end of the dirt road was Laugar.
 We decided to check out this small town because there was a wonder symbol on the sign.
 Plus, it had stopped raining.
 It turns out the wonder was a historic, natural hillside bath called Guðrúnarlaug that was actually used by the Vikings way back in the day!